Excitement over Halloween each year in these parts definitely centers around the food. Not the candy…the food. Shocking, I know.

 - Make pudding according to recipe or package instructions.
 Let cool completely, if needed.
 When ready to assemble, make a monster face on the outside of the plastic cup with a permanent black marker.

 - Fill each cup to within 1/4-inch of the top with green pudding.
 Top the pudding with crushed cookies.
-If desired, put a dab of black frosting on each side of the cup and attach a large M&M for ears or Frankenstein "bolts."
-Refrigerate until serving.
+If desired, put a dab of black frosting on each side of the cup and attach a large M&M for ears or Frankenstein “bolts.”
+Refrigerate until ready to serve.